 - Employees are eligible for the Childcare Subsidy the first of the month following their date of hire.

 - If both parents work at USF, only one parent can apply for the Childcare Subsidy.

 - If a child enters first grade in the fall of the upcoming year, employees are only eligible for eight months of the Childcare Subsidy (January through August).

 |Staff (Administrative, OPE, Laborers & Gardeners/Local 1877, Stationary Engineers/Local 39, Public Safety)

 |Annual Salary $111,637 to $143,535

-Employees are eligible for the USF Childcare Subsidy within the first 30 days following childbirth, adoption or foster placement of child.
+Employees are eligible to apply for the USF Childcare Subsidy within the first 30 days following childbirth, adoption or foster placement of child.
 Eligibility is contingent on you and your spouse returning to work.
 If you are currently receiving the Subsidy for one child, and you give birth to or adopt a second child during the year, you must re-apply for the USF Childcare Subsidy in order to receive the subsidy for your second child.
 When you are ready to apply, submit the 2014 Childcare Subsidy Application.